ClickHouse/clickpy/README.md

 The easiest way to deploy the Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

-We welcome other contributions helping with deployment.
+We welcome other contributions to helping with deployment.

 ## Contributing and Development